Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 though you will need to add entries to your local machine's firewall software (if applicable) for other machines to access them.

-Currently, the CLI will always export the PBS and Signer services' API ports in one of these two ways.
+Currently, the program will always export the PBS and Signer services' API ports in one of these two ways.
 If you don't want to expose them at all, so they can only be accessed by other Docker containers running within Docker's internal network, you will need to manually remove the `ports` entries from the Docker compose files after they've been created:

 ```
     ports: []